joeniederer/Strava_Data_Project_SQL_PowerBI/README.md

 To make the most effective plan, I want to run a descriptive analysis on my Strava running data to determine my current running level.

+Using these findings, I can then start to build a marathon training plan as a future project.

 ##  Goal

 Perform a descriptive analysis of my running data to determine my current running level.